.

 If you are concerned that a food / ingredient might be a novel food, you can do the following (preferably in this order) to check its novel status:

-1. Check the list of authorised novel foods
+1. check the list of authorised novel foods

-2. Check the Novel Food Catalogue
+2. check the Novel Food Catalogue

-3. Conduct online research
+3. conduct online research

-The list of authorised novel foods can be found in the Annex to Regulation (EC) 2017/2470 establishing the Union list of novel foods (see 'Key legislation' below).
+The list of authorised novel foods can be found in the Annex to assimilated Regulation (EC) 2017/2470 establishing the Union list of novel foods (see 'Key legislation' below).
 To search for the common or scientific name of the food / ingredient on the web page use Ctrl-F (on Windows computers) or Cmd-F (on Macs).

 Each entry will have one of four icons below the text: